biolab/orange3/doc/data-mining-library/source/reference/data.variable.rst

     >>> d_iris[0].values
     ['<5.2', '[5.2, 5.8)', '[5.8, 6.5)', '>=6.5']

-See :obj:`Variable.compute_value` for a detailed explanation.
+See `Derived variables`_ for a detailed explanation.

 Constructors
 ------------